 Romans 8:29-30 – The Golden Chain Of Redemption

 The Golden Chain is a sequence of five things which follow each other and depend upon each other.
-It is found after the great promise of Romans 8:28, which every Christian takes comfort in.
+It is found after the great promise of Romans 8:28, which every Christian should take comfort in.

 Rom.
 8:28-30 And we know that for those who love God all things work together for good, for those who are called according to his purpose.
 29 For those whom he foreknew he also predestined to be conformed to the image of his Son, in order that he might be the firstborn among many brothers.
 30 And those whom he predestined he also called, and those whom he called he also justified, and those whom he justified he also glorified.